rajatgirotra/study/cpp/CPP_NEW/boost/asio/2_README.txt

 When using async_* functions and passing a CompletionHandler to them and to serialize on the CompletionHandlers, you can use a strand.
 But you must submit a FO which internally used the strand. for that we use the asio::bind_executor() function.

-asio::bind_executor(asio::strand, SomeFunctionObject); // will return a FO which uses strand internally, so CompletionHandlers are synchronized.
+asio::bind_executor(asio::strand, SomeFunctionObject); // will bind the FO with the asio::strand executor.

+similarly we also have asio::bind_allocator(SomeAllocator, SomeFunctionObject) --> which will use SomeAllocator class to create objects of SomeFunctionObject.
+Later we will show how to use it.